NuMoOfficial/NuMo/README.md

 Scan grocery store receipts and link to database (keep seperate from daily food intake).
 Output nutrients as a visual to see gross amount of macro/micro nutrients?
 Ask Ed and Holly about this one.
 If they want you to attempt this, you may want to create an informational gross analysis of macro/micronutrients for purchased items.

+Try getting Firebase Crashalytics working for Android.
+When we tried using it, the app crashed on startup.
+There is a line commented out in NuMoTabbed.Android/MainActivity.cs //Fabric.Fabric.With(this, new Crashlytics.Crashlytics());